Kingxukai/linux/Documentation/networking/devlink/mlxsw.rst

 mlxsw devlink support
 =====================

-This document describes the devlink features implemented by the ``mlxsw`` device driver.
+This document describes the woke devlink features implemented by the woke ``mlxsw`` device driver.

 Parameters